shogowada/scalajs-reactjs/example/custom-virtual-dom/README.md

 For example, say you didn't like using `<` and `^` to access tags and attributes, and you wanted to use `E` and `A` instead.

-First, create your own `VirtualDOM` like
+First, create your own `VirtualDOM`:

 ```scala
 package io.github.shogowada.scalajs.reactjs.example.customvirtualdom